 But because of recent events, a lot of businesses are finding new ways to solve this dilemma.
-In a surprising move in the marijuana industry, the State of Hawaii announced last 2017 that they will be opening medical marijuana dispensaries that will accept cashless payment.
+In a surprising move in the marijuana industry, the State of Hawaii announced last 2017 that they would be opening medical marijuana dispensaries that will accept cashless payment.
 They adopted mobile debit applications like CanPay, to provide the cannabis industry a cashless payment solution.
-To know more about cannabis legalization in the United States, you can visit https://en.wikipedia.org/wiki/Legality_of_cannabis_by_U.S._jurisdiction.
+To learn more about cannabis legalization in the United States, you can visit https://en.wikipedia.org/wiki/Legality_of_cannabis_by_U.S._jurisdiction.

-It is the only the state-approved cashless solution in Hawaii’s medical marijuana dispensaries.
+It is the only state-approved cashless solution in Hawaii’s medical marijuana dispensaries.
 Despite some confusion about whether cannabis dispensaries can still accept cash payments or if they are offering a state-sanctioned cashless alternative, the announcement has gained a lot of attention in the United States cannabis industry.

 According to experts based in Hawaii, the cashless alternatives provided patients, who do not want to carry cash, a state-approved and great option when paying for their purchases.
 More or less 10% of all the dispensary transactions are paid using these cashless alternatives, and that is with clients aged 55 years old and above.
+For more insights on financial alternatives and smart spending, consider visiting https://wealthylike.com/.

 These people like to stick by the rules and want to do everything the legal way.
 It is imperative that they have alternative options sanctioned by the United States government.
 Cash-only transactions do not only affect how the dispensaries operate, but they can also affect the customer and the patient’s convenience when making their purchases.